Home / Immersion Cooling

 What is immersion cooling?

 Immersion cooling is a highly efficient cooling solution that involves submerging servers in a non-conductive fluid.
 This fluid absorbs the heat generated by the servers, allowing for highly efficient cooling.
-Immersion cooling can significantly reduce energy consumption and operating costs, while also improving cooling capacity and IT reliability.
+Immersion cooling and liquid cooling system for data center can significantly reduce energy consumption and operating costs, while also improving cooling capacity and IT reliability.

-This ground-breaking cooling system for data center is the ultimate solution to the growing demand for sustainable high-density and energy efficient data centers.
-The first of this cooling system for data center is in Hong Kong, the new solution significantly reduces data center energy consumption and provides more reliable performance.
+This ground-breaking cooling system for data centers is the ultimate solution to the growing demand for sustainable high-density and energy efficient data centers.
+The first of this cooling system for data centers is in Hong Kong, the new solution significantly reduces data center energy consumption and provides more reliable performance.
 It marks a groundbreaking shift for a heavy energy-consuming industry towards a greener future by adopting innovative, sustainable technologies and practices.
 By transitioning to Immersion Cooling, data centers will be future ready while managing costs and the impact on our environment.
 The industry will then enter what would otherwise be impossible — a new era of data centers.

 Why is immersion cooling important for data centers?